ArcanaFramework/arcana/docs/source/data_model.rst

 -----

 Atomic items within a dataset are encapsulated by :class:`DataItem` objects.
-They are typically one of three sub-types:
+Data items are one of three sub-types:

 * :class:`.FileGroup` (single files, files + header/side-cars or directories)
 * :class:`.Field` (int, float, str or bool)
-* :class:`.ArrayField` (a sequence of int, float, str or bool)
+* :class:`.ArrayField` (an array of int, float, str or bool)

-Data items reference files and fields stored in the data store.
-Data in remote stores is cached locally with :meth:`.DataItem.get` before they are accessed.
+Data item objects reference files and fields stored in the data store, rather than necessarily holding the data themselves.
+Before data in remote stores are accessed it is cached locally with :meth:`.DataItem.get`.
-Derivative and modified data items are pushed back to the store with :meth:`.DataItem.put`.
+Derivatives and modified data items are placed into the store with :meth:`.DataItem.put`.

 The :class:`.FileGroup` class is typically subclassed to specify the format of the files/directories in the group.
+For example, there are a number common file formats implemented in :mod:`arcana.data.formats.common`, including

+* :class:`.Text`
+* :class:`.Zip`
+* :class:`.Json`
+* :class:`.Directory`
+* :class:`.FileGroup`

-For example, there are a number common file formats implemented in :mod:`arcana.data.formats.common`, including :class:`.Text`, :class:`.Zip`, :class:`.Json` and :class:`.Directory`. :class:`.FileGroup` subclasses may may also contain methods for conveniently accessing the file data and header metadata (e.g. :class:`.medimage.Dicom` and :class:`.medimage.NiftiGzX`) but this is not a requirement for usage in workflows.
+Such sub-classesmay also contain methods for conveniently accessing the file data and header metadata (e.g. :class:`.medimage.Dicom` and :class:`.medimage.NiftiGzX`), but this is not necessary in general.

 Arcana will implicily handle conversions between compatible file formats where a converter has been specified.
 See :ref:`adding_formats` for detailed